camera

 Description:

 This tag defines a camera.
 The camera type can be “PERSPECTIVE” or “ORTHO”, and different sets of attributes apply.
-The attributes LEFT
+The attributes LEFT, RIGHT, TOP, and BOTTOM are only meaningful for orthographic cameras.
+These attributes together with NEARP and FARP, the distance to the near and far planes, respectively, define the view frustum.

 The camera direction can be defined in three different ways using: